SarahAssaad/ELSA_HCAP_Number_Series/README.md

 It consists of administering 2 sets of 3 items (or questions) each, making a total of 6 questions per participant.

-The first set (labelled as 'Set 3' in the dataset but referred to as **Set 1** hereafter) is administered to all participants and consists of 3 items (questions 1, 2 and 3) in increasing order of difficulty.
-Depending on the score of Set 1 (0 to 3), the participant is routed to 1 of 4 available versions of the second set (labelled as 'Set 2', 'Set 4' and 'Set 5' in the dataset but referred to as **Set 2** hereafter) with varying levels of difficulty.
+The first set (referred to as **Set 1** hereafter) is administered to all participants and consists of 3 items (questions 1, 2 and 3) in increasing order of difficulty.
+Depending on the score of Set 1 (0 to 3), the participant is routed to 1 of 4 available versions of the second set (referred to as **Set 2** hereafter) with varying levels of difficulty.
 Set 2 also consists of 3 items and its score ranges from 0 to 3.
-Hence the total number of items in the dataset is 3 items for set 1 + (3 items x4 sets) for set 2 = 15 items.
+Hence the total number of items in the dataset is 3 items for Set 1 + (3 items x4 sets) for Set 2 = 15 items.
 The 15 items make one list.
-The number series test is available in 2 lists (List A and List B) with 15 items each and participants are randomised into either list at the point of administration.
+The number series test is available in 2 lists (List A and List B) with 15 items each and participants are randomised into either lists at the point of administration.

 Here is a table summarising the above: